diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 description: Using PyGame and PyOpenCL to interact with Futhark programs in simple graphical user interfaces.
 ---

-In the previous blog post, Troels showed you how to use Futhark's PyOpenCL backend to generate PNG files with Python and NumPy.
+In `the previous blog post
+</blog/2016-04-15-futhark-and-pyopencl.html>`_, Troels showed you how
+to use Futhark's PyOpenCL backend to generate PNG files with Python and NumPy.
 There was also a short mention of *interactive* examples built with PyGame.
 In this blog post we will demonstrate how to add interactive visual interfaces to simulations implemented in Futhark.

 `PyGame <http://www.pygame.org/>`_ is a Python library for the SDL 1.2 graphics framework.
 Although a Python 3 port does exist, for